- Česká verze

 (3) TPresident elections take place in May or June.
 The election procedure shall be directed by the election regulations approved by the Plenum.

-(1) Each Chamber elects its President and Vice-President.
-The first Chamber meeting that elects the President and Vice-President is summoned by the CRC President.
+(1) Each Chamber elects its President and Vice-Presidents in the number which is agreed by the Chamber in advance.
+The first Chamber meeting where the President and Vice-Presidents are elected is summoned by the CRC President.

 (2) Chamber meets at least once a year.